 We always want to keep our houses clean, and so as our furniture.
 To help you maintain the quality of the wooden furniture that you have at home, especially wooden chairs which we always use, and here are five easy homemade steps to help you start with.

-What do you need to prepare for clean a wooden chair?
+What do you need to prepare to clean a wooden chair?

 - Wood Wax